 Fellowship Schedule & Structure

-Groundwork’s fellowship a slow, spacious, and grounded environment that promotes curiosity and a lifestyle conducive to connection with community and place.
+Groundwork’s fellowship is an environment that promotes curiosity and a lifestyle conducive to connection with community and place.
 We get our hands dirty and stay physically active while tending the gardens and orchards.
 And we dig deep, exploring radical thought from the world’s foremost thinkers outside of the mainstream capitalist ecosystem.

-Monday through Friday, the fellowship has a steady weekly routine that balances time working on the farm with more intellectual inquiry and land-based project and practices.
+This is our general outline for the schedule throughout the season.
+Occasionally, we will have weekends that have special events.
 Please note that this schedule is tentative and may shift with the seasons, with the scheduling needs of community partners, and in response to the needs and goals of the farm and fellows.

-6:30 – 7:00 Mindfulness practice (join a daily community practice or practice yoga, journaling, or nature observation on your own)
+Before 7:00 Breakfast & optional mindfulness practice (join a daily community practice or practice yoga, journaling, or nature observation on your own)

-7:00 – 8:00 Community dinner (not mandatory to attend, but fellows are expected to be present at least 3-4 days a week to maintain the community feeling)
+7:00 – 8:00 Community dinner (not mandatory to attend, but fellows are asked to be present at least 3 days a week to maintain the community feeling)

 Tuesday afternoons: Paonia farmers market